kayslay/CompressJs/README.md

 #CompresJs
 CompressJs is a library that compresses png and jpeg images to smaller jpeg images.
-CompressJs fully supports jpeg image compression.
-For other image file they would be converted to jpeg images.
+CompressJs fully supports jpeg image compression, other image file they would be converted to jpeg images.
-In PNG images, it compresses but changes the image type to jpeg, and if the file has transparent parts they would be converted to black blank area's.
+For PNG images, it compresses but changes the image type to jpeg, and if the file has transparent parts they would be converted to black blank area's.
-In GIF images,  it compresses but changes the image type to jpeg that contains only the first part of the gif
+For GIF images,  it compresses but changes the image type to jpeg that contains only the first part of the gif

 ##Dependencies
-CompressJs is not dependent on any script, just use it
+CompressJs is not dependent on any script, just use it.
 ##Installation
 CompressJs can be downloaded from the CompressJs github repo (https://github.com/kayslay/CompressJs).

 ###bower
+bower install compressJs --save

 ##Demo and Tutorial
 open demo/index.html to see alive example of the library